otills/openvim/docs/README.md

 ## Building an OpenVIM
-A parts list and assembly instructions for OpenVIM can be found here [parts-list](parts.md) and an [Embryo-phenomics user group](https://groups.google.com/forum/#!forum/embryo-phenomics) can be used to ask any questions or share experiences.
+OpenVIM combines off-the-shelf parts, with some custom machined parts.
+See [choosing components](parts.md) and the [assembly instructions](assembly.md) for more information.
+The [Embryo-phenomics user group](https://groups.google.com/forum/#!forum/embryo-phenomics) can also be used to ask any questions or share experiences.